lfcj/EssentialFeed/README.md

 -   Improving architectural separation between UI and core components with View Models
 -   Creating a reusable cross-platform Presentation layer with MVVM
--   Implementing Stateful and Stateless View Models
--   Using Generics to create reusable components

     The goal of MVVM, created by Microsoft, was to eliminate the synchonisation of view events and model updates that controllers control in MVC.